March is Women's History Month

 Resources to learn more

-The two Los Angeles County Libraries in Lakewood will be offering Women's History Month take-home activity kits for kids and teens, while supplies last.
+The two Los Angeles County Libraries in Lakewood will be creating book displays in celebration of women in March and offer take-home activity kits for kids (recommended for children ages 5-12), while supplies last:

 Think Like a Zoologist: Two women who were very influential in the field of science are Jane Goodall and Mary Anning.
 Jane Goodall is a zoologist who was the first person to observe chimpanzees using tools, changing the way we understand animals and ourselves.
 Mary Anning was a paleontologist who collected fossils which gave us a better understanding of prehistoric life and the history of earth.
 Learn more about Jane and Mary and other remarkable women scientists from books, magazines, and other library resources.
 Then practice thinking like a zoologist or paleontologist by combining puzzle pieces to construct a 3-D animal or dinosaur.

 Visit the L.A.
 County Library website to see the commemorative month’s specific resources, which will include a booklist and a special "great Women in History" tribute to four women you may have never heard of, but have made huge impacts on our local community and the world.